-Maya is a versatile 3D platform which offers numerous cutting edge tools to pull off the desired effects.
-If you are a beginner in Maya, you will surely be wondering - how to use maya for beginners?
+Maya is a versatile 3D platform which offers numerous cutting-edge tools to pull off the desired model effects.
+If you are a beginner in Maya, you will surely be wondering - how to use Maya for beginners?
 Your basic instinct would be to gain expertise of all the tools available.
 Trying to do so initially would not be a wise decision.
-In order to improve your efficiency, you need to gradually work your way through simpler tools that potentially can speed up your productivity significantly.
+In order to improve your efficiency, you need to gradually work your way through simpler tools that can speed up your productivity significantly.

-Among plethora of tools available on Maya’s dashboard, usage of 5 selected tools can help you master various maya modeling techniques.
+Among the plethora of tools available on Maya’s dashboard, usage of 5 selected tools can help you master various Maya modeling techniques.
 The tools are being dwelt upon below.

-Maya streamlines the process of lattice modelling with feature packed lattice tool which can come in handy for beginners.
-If you are working with a high resolution mesh, you often have to grapple with the challenge of tweaking scores of vertices and edges to get the perfect outcome.
-This is strenuous and time consuming.
-Steer clear of the drudgery with lattice tool which allows you tweak the overall shape efficiently in collective manner.
+Maya streamlines the process of lattice modeling with feature-packed lattice tool which can come in handy for beginners.
+If you are working with a high-resolution mesh, you often have to grapple with the challenge of tweaking scores of vertices and edges to get the perfect outcome.
+This is strenuous and time-consuming.
+Steer clear of the drudgery with lattice tool which allows you to tweak the overall shape efficiently in a collective manner.

-The tool is clustered with animation tools.
+The lattice tool is clustered with animation tools.
 You will not find it on polygon tool panel.
-Just try your hand on the tool for minor modeling requirements and you would be amazed to find that particular shapes can be modeled really quickly with perfection.
-You may, however, run into bugs and abnormal behavior infrequently.
-To overcome this, creation of a new save point is recommended prior to tool usage.
-Once you are done with lattice tool, delete the history.
+Just try your hand on the tool for minor modeling requirements and you would be amazed to find that particular shapes can be modeled quickly with perfection.
+You may, however, run into bugs and abnormal behavior rarely.
+To overcome this, the creation of a new save point is recommended prior to tool usage.
+Once you are done with the lattice tool, delete the history.

 Soft Select Tool

 If you are a novice to Maya’s organic modeling, you might have experienced the monotony associated with individual movement of each vertex.
-You can surmount this with soft select function which facilitates modification of the shape of created mesh in efficient and fast manner.
+You can surmount this with the Soft Select function which facilitates modification of the shape of created mesh in a fast and efficient manner.
 The function imparts a controllable fall off radius to each edge, face selection or vertex.
-As soon as soft selection is activated, selection of a single vertex becomes possible.
+As soon as the soft selection is activated, selection of a single vertex becomes possible.
 As the vertex would be translated in space, the adjacent vertices would also respond to your action to a limited extent because they would be pushed some distance far from the selected vertex.
 You can browse through YouTube videos on this subject to get practical insights into the functioning of the tool.

 The transitions accomplished through Soft Selection function are smoother compared to other methods.
-Hence, they are perfect for organic character modeling particularly for seamless building of shapes that require more subtlety such as facial expressions, muscles etc.
+Hence, they are perfect for organic character modeling particularly for the seamless building of shapes that require more subtlety such as facial expressions, muscles, etc.